 This delightful grouping of sculptures is a magnet for the child in us all.

 The sculptor is Bénédicte Weis and one cannot help but wonder if it is inspired by the comic opera of the same name.
-The opera tells the story of Suzanne and her abandonment as child, adoption by the circus where she is brutally treated by the Circus Owner, capture by soldiers and rescue by one of the same, André.
+The opera tells the story of Suzanne and her abandonment as child, adoption by the circus where she is brutally treated by the Circus Owner, captured by soldiers and rescued by one of the same, André.

 Poignantly, now proven to be of noble birth, she can marry André, but has to say goodbye to her friends the acrobats.